 Venture over to Gozo to experience the unique beauty of Ramla Bay (also see entry 41), famed for its distinctive red sands and historical significance.

-5. Take a Boat Trip to Comino.
+4. Take a boat trip to Comino.

-6. Discover Mdina.
+5. Discover Mdina.

 There is a good highlights tour of Mdina here.

-7. Sample Maltese Cuisine.
+6. Sample Maltese cuisine.

 No list of things to do in Malta would be complete without trying the local cuisine!

-Ftira is not just any bread—it is a traditional type of flatbread typically filled with ingredients such as tomatoes, capers, and olives, creating a perfect blend of Mediterranean tastes.
 The lampuki pie is prepared using freshly caught dorado fish, mixed with spinach, olives, and raisins, giving it a sweet and savoury flavour.

 Click here to see organised food tours in Malta.

-8. Visit the Three Cities.
+7. Visit the Three Cities.

 This is a good tour of the three cities.

-9. Experience Maltese Festivals.
+8. Experience Maltese festivals.

-10. Visit the Hypogeum.
+9. Visit the Hypogeum.

 I don’t have a photo, but you can see photos and more information on the UNESCO site here.

-11. Take a Day Trip to Gozo.
+10. Take a day trip to Gozo.

-12. Discover Gozo’s Inland Sea.
+11. Discover Gozo’s Inland Sea.

-13. Explore the Dingli Cliffs.
+12. Explore the Dingli cliffs.

 The area is also rich in history, with ancient cart ruts and the small chapel of St. Mary Magdalene perched near the edge of the cliffs.
 It’s a nice walk along the cliff tops, very serene, with the occasional sight of a farmer tending to the fields.

-14. Visit the Popeye Village.
+13. Visit the Popeye Village.

 Popeye Village tourists can explore the well-preserved set, enjoy various attractions and activities, and watch entertaining live shows.
 The park offers boat rides, a variety of games, and the chance to meet characters from the Popeye universe.